stanlm105/AstraaExplore/README.md

 - [ ] Image Stacking Pipeline Utilities (Dobsonian + MFT DSLR)

 ---

 ## 📄 License
 - Code: MIT (see [LICENSE](LICENSE))
 - Documentation/screenshots: CC BY 4.0 (see docs/LICENSE)
 - Logo: All Rights Reserved (contact for permission)

+---

+⭐ If you like this project, give it a star and follow along — more tools are on the way!